eblocker/eblocker-docs/icapserver/FilterLists.md

 The following entities are stored in Redis:

 * [ExternalDefinition](/apidocs/eblocker-icapserver/org/eblocker/server/common/blocker/ExternalDefinition.html)
-  stores meta-data for filter lists on disk.
+  stores meta-data for user-defined filter lists on disk.
 Lists were either downloaded from the given URL or manually edited.
 The field `referenceId` contains a reference to either a `ParentalControlFilterMetaData` object (for domain filters) or a `FilterStoreConfiguration` object.